“His Energy Drains Me”

 One mom shares how she has come to peace with impulsiveness in children.
 I spend hours thinking things through, trying to find that special insight or idea that I know is tucked away in my brain somewhere.
 I concentrate hard and work the puzzle from all angles, so I can see the whole picture and make sure the pieces fit.
 That’s my nature.

-Then there’s my 11-year-old son, Joe, who has attention deficit hyperactivity disorder (ADHD).
+Then there’s my 11-year-old son, Joe, who has attention deficit hyperactivity disorder (ADHD or ADD).
 His mind is never quiet; it darts and races.
 His body is always in motion.
 And his soundtrack is always on “play” — a mixture of yammering and nonsense sounds.
 That’s his nature.

 His energy drains mine.
 Yet his open, honest spirit fills me with inspiration.